 in the case of Pool Re, must be marked for the attention of the General Counsel and Company Secretary; and

+subject to sub-clause 15.1.4, must be:

-must be left at the address of the addressee, or sent by prepaid ordinary post (airmail if posted to or from a place outside the United Kingdom) to the address of the addressee or sent by telex or facsimile to the telex or facsimile number of the addressee which is specified in Schedule 1 hereto, or in an Accession Agreement or if the addressee notifies another address or facsimile number then to that address or telex or facsimile number.
+left at the address of the addressee, or sent by prepaid ordinary post (airmail if posted to or from a place outside the United Kingdom) to the address of the addressee (in the case of a notice to a Member, being the address of the addressee which is specified in Schedule 1 hereto, or in an Accession Agreement) or if the addressee notifies another address then to that address; or

+sent by email to (i) in the case of a notice to Pool Re, generalcounsel@poolre.co.uk, or (ii) in the case of a notice to a Member, the email address of the addressee which is specified in Schedule 1 hereto, or in an Accession Agreement or if the addressee notifies another email address then to that address;

+may, in a case where Pool Re either does not hold a valid postal address in respect of a Member, or considers that the postal address held in respect of a Member may no longer be valid, be sent by prepaid ordinary post (airmail if posted to or from a place outside the United Kingdom) to (i) in the case of a Member incorporated in the United Kingdom, its registered office or (ii) in the case of a Member incorporated outside the United Kingdom, its principal place of business or registered office in its country of incorporation, as registered at Companies House in the United Kingdom (where applicable) or otherwise recorded in an equivalent registration in its country of incorporation, and in each case addressed to the Board of Directors or equivalent governing body.

 A notice, approval, consent or other communication shall take effect from the time it is received (or, if earlier, the time it is deemed to be received in accordance with sub-clause 15.3) unless a later time is specified in it.

-A letter, telex or facsimile is deemed to be received:
+A letter or email is deemed to be received:

 in the case of a posted letter, unless actually received earlier, on the third (seventh, if posted to or from a place outside the United Kingdom) day after posting;

-in the case of facsimile, on production of a transmission report from the machine from which the facsimile vas sent which indicates that the facsimile was sent in its entirety to the facsimile number of the recipient.
+in the case of email, at the time and date that the email was sent, provided that the sender does not within four hours receive a delivery failure or delay notification in respect of the email address.

+Each document, notice or other communication given, delivered or made by one party to the other or to any other person under or in connection with this Agreement shall be in English or, if not in English, be accompanied by a certified English translation (and the party or other person which receives such a translation shall be entitled to assume its accuracy and to rely upon it).

 SEVERABILITY